 Belma Baş’s debut feature to premiere in Toronto

-“Zephyr,” the debut feature film by documentary and short film director Belma Baş, has been selected for the “Discovery” program of next month’s Toronto International Film Festival, where it will have its world premiere, the film’s producers announced this week.
+“Zephyr,” the debut feature film by short film director Belma Baş, has been selected for the “Discovery” program of next month’s Toronto International Film Festival, where it will have its world premiere, the film’s producers announced this week.

 “Zephyr” is a thematic sequel to Baş’s previous short film “Poyraz” (Boreas), Filmik Productions said in a written statement.
 The Toronto film festival will mark its 35th edition from Sept.
 9-19.

 ZEPHYR wins the support of Turkish Ministry of Culture's Film Fund >>

 ZEPHYR has been selected for the Eurasia Production Platform >>

 ZEPHYR wins the Meetings on the Bridge Feature Film Project Development Workshop Award at the 27th International Istanbul Film Festival >>

 ZEPHYR wins Hubert Bals Fund Award for the script development category in the 2007 Fall selection round >>

 POYRAZ wins the Best Balkan Film Award at the 13th International Short Film Festival in Drama >>

 POYRAZ wins the Prize of the Jury at the 13th edition of Lessinia Film Festival >>